-There is an option to swap the upper and lower portion of the 16-bit YUV data bus (the YCINSWP bit in the CCDCFG).
-This will swap the luma and chroma samples in 16-bit YUV mode.
-Swapping portions of the 16-bit YUV data bus will determine which half of the bus is used as the input source in 8-bit mode and can be used in 8-bit YUV mode to support two separate YUV input ports.
+There is an option to swap the upper and lower portion of the 16-bit YUV data bus (using the YCINSWP bit in CCDCFG).
+This swaps the luma and chroma samples in 16-bit YUV mode.
+Swapping portions of the 16-bit YUV data bus determines which half of the bus is used as the input source in 8-bit mode and can be used in 8-bit YUV mode to support two separate YUV input ports.
 It cannot be used in REC656 mode.